Frequently Asked Questions about Our Eye Exams

 If you’re unfamiliar to the process of comprehensive eye exams, you may be wondering how they work and why they’re such an important preventative eye care measure.
 Here are some from our San Antonio eye doctor at the Vision Place, Dr. Sandra Palomino.

 - How are comprehensive eye exams different from standard institutional vision tests?
-That routine vision test you receive in school or at the DMV only determines your current visual acuity and reveals obvious signs of trouble.
-A comprehensive eye exam evaluates your eyes in detail to catch even those issues that aren't yet displaying symptoms.
+That routine vision test you receive in school or at the DMV only determines your current visual acuity at distance.
+A comprehensive eye exam evaluates your eyes in detail to catch even those issues that aren’t yet displaying symptoms.

 - What goes into a comprehensive eye exam?
 A comprehensive eye exam checks your eye health, eye function and visual acuity.
 Our San Antonio optometrist will also note your medical history and ask you about any recent changes to your vision, eye strain, eye dryness or other symptoms you may be experiencing.